Tenza/configurations/ArchLinux Installation/2 - Base System Configuration.md

 }
 </pre>

 > The `halt` command might not work if Plug and Play (PnP) is enabled in the BIOS/UEFI settings, in that case the power button has to be pressed.
+Also, even without PnP the shutdown might take a few seconds, that's why an `echo` message is displayed.

 #### (Optional) Change the displayed text in the GRUB menu.